NotCampeur/ft_containers/README.md

 ## Content
 * ft::vector, unit tests and tools needed by it.
 * ft::stack, unit tests and tools needed by it.
+* ft::map, unit tests and tools needed by it.
+* ft::set, unit tests and tools needed by it.
+* A red black tree visualizer made with SDL2.

 ### :zzz: [TODO](./TODO.txt) :zzz: